19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Less than a 2-hour drive from Seville, you get to one of the most charming towns on the Algarve coast, Tavira.

-You can go back in time by exploring the medieval castle in the heart of the old town and Camera Obscura.
+You can go back in time by exploring the medieval castle in the heart of the old town and the Camera Obscura.

 Take a boat trip to Tavira Island or simply walk over the bridge to one of the best beaches in the Algarve, Barril Beach, where the little train can take you the rest of the way if you don’t feel like walking the last 15 minutes through Ria Formosa Natural Park.
-Make sure you check out the anchor cemetery when you arrive on your left-hand side.

 Santa Luzia is also a charming little fishing village to visit for lunch on the way.